PepinNucleaire/gpx-gp32/README.md

 It features :

 - Easy upload of GPX
-- Checks for validity of waypoints
--
+- Serial transfer via usb & web serial API

 <!-- USAGE EXAMPLES -->

 ## Usage

-1. Upload your custom creatyed GPX file
+1. Upload your custom created GPX file
-2. It downloads your file with a good name
-3. Put the dowloaded file on your USB key formatted in Fat32
-4. Import it via I/O menu
+2. Import it via I/O menu via Web Serial USB

-## Troubleshooting

-- The first click on upload is buggy, the second one should work
-- Make sure that the downloaded gpx file is a gpx file inside

 ### Requirements

-- Names have a 8 character length maximum
+- Names have a 6 character length maximum

 <!-- ROADMAP -->

 ## Roadmap

 - [x] Converts all wpts to a good file
-- [ ] Converts all symbols from OpenCPN and make sure almost all of them has a color and symbol in gp32

 See the [open issues](https://github.com/PepinNucleaire/gpx-gp32/issues) for a full list of proposed features (and known issues).